adjtomo/pyadjoint/docs/usage.rst

 Each misfit function requires a corresponding :class:`~pyadjoint.config.Config` class to control optional processing parameters.
-The :meth:`~pyadjoint.config.get_config` function provides a wrapper for grabbing the appropriate Config.
+The :meth:`~pyadjoint.config.get_config` function provides a wrapper for grabbing the appropriate Config object.

 .. code:: python

     config = pyadjoint.get_config(adjsrc_type="waveform_misfit", min_period=20.,
                                   max_period=100.)

-A list of available adjoint source types can be found using the :meth:`~pyadjoint.discover_adjoint_sources` function.
+A list of available adjoint sources can be found at the :doc:`~available` page.

 .. code:: python